-It is honesty in a way that only a Vulcan can give.
-Provided it is not a Vulcan who wants to sleep with you but does not want to love you.
+It's honesty in a way that only a Vulcan can give.
+Provided it isn't a Vulcan who wants to sleep with you but doesn't want to love you.

 Does Spock still want to sleep with her?
 Now that he has this fresh, whip-smart woman who seems to look up to him?

 Christine knows she will have to see Spock if she accepts Valeris for assignment.
 But the needs of the many and all that.
 This woman is a find, no matter who might be in love with her.
 "You're in."

 "Thank you."
 There's suppressed excitement in Valeris's voice.
 "You will not regret it."

 Christine is already regretting it, but she doesn't tell Valeris that.

 There are security officers escorting two people out of Ops.
 People who worked with Cartwright and the conspiracy.
 Christine feels left out.
 Not that she wants to be arrested, but didn't Cartwright trust her enough to try to recruit her?